Indiana University, B.S. with Honors, Geology, 1984

 Space Travel (2019)

 NHK (Japan).
 Dr. Kring was interviewed by the NHK Educational Corporation (NED) about the Apollo missions, their scientific results, and prospects for a new generation of lunar explorers.
 He was filmed at the Lunar and Planetary Institute, Houston, TX.
-The show is scheduled to air in October 2019.
+The show aired in October 2019.